marcusalenius/marcusalenius.github.io/markdown/attention.md

 And there it is — the exact formula introduced in the landmark 2017 paper [Attention Is All You Need](https://arxiv.org/pdf/1706.03762).

-### Some Things We Didn't Cover ✅
+### Some Things We Didn't Cover

 While we have covered a lot, there are plenty of things we have skipped over:

 - __Tokenization__: We've assumed that each word gets its own embedding vector.
 That's not quite true.
 In practice, models break the input into tokens.
 Common words like "apple" or "banana" might be a single token, but longer or rarer words — like "unbelievable" — may be split into multiple tokens (e.g., "un", "believ", and "able").
 This lets the model handle rare or unknown words and share knowledge across similar ones (like "runner" and "runners").
 - __How embeddings are learned__: The way we described embeddings, it seems like they are manually crafted.
 In reality, they're actually learned during training.
 How this happens — and what kinds of structure the learned embeddings contain — is a fascinating topic of its own.
-- __Positional encodings__: Attention is permutation-invariant — meaning the word order doesn’t matter by default.
+- __Positional encodings__: Attention is permutation-invariant — meaning the word order doesn’t matter.
 Without additional information, the model sees “the dog chased the cat” the same as “the cat chased the dog.”
 To fix this, we add positional encodings to the embeddings, so the model knows where each token appears in the sequence.
 - __Masking__: Especially during training, we don’t want the model to cheat by looking ahead.
-For example, when predicting the next word, it shouldn’t be able to see future words in the sequence.
+When predicting the next word, it shouldn’t be able to see future words in the sequence.
 To prevent this, we mask out future tokens — setting their attention scores to zero — so the model only attends to previous and current tokens.
 - __How attention is trained__: We've repeatedly said that the weights are *learned*, but we haven't said how.
 Like most modern machine learning models, attention-based models are trained with gradient descent and backpropagation.
 If you understand those techniques from simpler models, the same ideas apply here too.
 - __Feedforward layers in Transformers__: Attention is often used in a broader architecture called the *Transformer*.
 In Transformers, attention layers alternate with feedforward layers — standard neural networks that help refine the representation at each step.
 We haven't touched on how feedforward layers contribute to generating better text.
-- __Optimizations to attention__: Attention is very computationally expensive.
+- __Optimizations to attention__: Attention is computationally expensive.
 It scales quadratically with input length.
 To make it faster and more memory efficient, several optimizations have been developed.
 These include: multi-query attention (MQA), grouped-query attention (GQA), and multi-head latent attention (MLA).

-### Acknowledgments ✅
+### Acknowledgments

-The idea of interpreting attention as words pulling words was first introduced to me through this [video](https://www.youtube.com/watch?v=RFdb2rKAqFw) by [Serrano Academy](https://www.youtube.com/@SerranoAcademy).
+The idea of interpreting attention as words pulling words was first introduced to me through this [video](https://youtu.be/RFdb2rKAqFw?si=GVmaEPIWu0m4t-Ek) by [Serrano Academy](https://www.youtube.com/@SerranoAcademy).
 Some of the examples used in this post are adapted from Serrano Academy’s excellent videos on the topic.

-### Appendix: All Formulas and Shapes ✅
+### Appendix: All Formulas and Shapes

 It may be helpful to collect all the formulas and matrix shapes in one place.
 We'll do that here.